AI Cold Outreach for Job Hunting: Hit 15%+ Reply Rates Without Spam

 • Asking for an hour.
 20 minutes — or async questions — is the right shape.

-• Pretending you have a connection (“we both went to…”).
-If the connection is thin, drop it.
+• Faking a connection (“we both went to…”).
+If it’s thin, drop it.
+A weak connection reads worse than no connection.

 FAQ

 • What’s a realistic reply rate?
-15-30% on truly personalized cold notes.
-Below 10% = your specificity is broken, not your volume.
+Top-quartile personalized job-search outreach lands 15-25%, versus the 3.43% market average for generic cold email (June 2026).
+Below 10% means your specificity is broken, not your volume.

 • What if they reply but say no?
-Reply once, thanking them, with the 2 async questions — many will answer those.
+Reply once, thank them, and paste the 2 async questions — many people who decline a call will still answer a tight written question.

 Tags: #AI writing #Job search #Networking #Email writing #LinkedIn